Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 The idea of node-centric detection mechanisms is to use knowledge about the senders of messages in order to detect malicious senders.
 Signatures are typically used to achieve this goal, with certificates provided by a PKI (cf. Section~\ref{sec:system_model}), that allow identification of a messages' sender.
 Once the authenticity of a message sender is verified, it can be used to correlate messages originating from the same sender and thereupon analyze its behavior.
 Such analysis can include whether the message frequency, headers and content are in line with protocol specifications.
 Using past behavior, we can then assign a trust value to information sources based on previous interaction with them.
 The assumption is that malicious messages most frequently originate from information sources that have misbehaved in the past.

 In our taxonomy, we classify node-centric mechanisms as either behavioral or trust-based.
 In earlier work for \acp{MANET}, node-centric mechanisms are the most popular, because these networks are focused on providing an abstract service to network participants, as opposed to a set of services that is inherently tied with data semantics, as in \acp{cITS}.
+Node-centric approaches can be further subdivided by their specific approach; an overview of these approaches, with the example mechanisms we discuss in this survey, are shown in Table~\ref{tab:node-centric}.
+We explain these types, as well as exemplary mechanisms, in the remainder of this section.